coderefinery/git-intro/content/merging.md

 :::::{tabs}
 ::::{group-tab} GitHub
-On GitHub make sure you are on the branch you want to merge from:
+On GitHub make sure you are on the branch you want to merge **from**:
    :::{figure} img/merging/github-navigate-to-branch.png
    :alt: Screenshot on GitHub where we navigate to the branch we wish to merge.
    :width: 80%